RobTillaart/AS7331/README.md

   (gain is limited with higher clocks, or should gain be leading?).
 - how about 17-24 bits reads
 - reorganize code
-- fix TODO's in code and documentation
-- add + test CONT mode
 - add + test SYNS mode
 - add + test SYND mode
 - add examples